work experience in your first and second years will help you stand out from the

 meetings, handling funds, and society promotion

-You may choose to join a society that is specifically linked to accounting and finance
+You may choose to join a society that is specifically linked to economics or

 and explore new interests.